wundergraph/wundergraph/docs-website/src/pages/docs/use-cases/centralized-governance-monitoring-access-controls-and-logging-across-your-apis.md

 and all of them use different protocols, so it's really hard to get a single point of view.

-Wouldn't it be nice if you could trangray them all to a single language, so that you only need to build a monitoring and logging system once?
+Wouldn't it be nice if you could translate them all to a single language, so that you only need to build a monitoring and logging system once?

 Even better,